The 10 Worst Detroit Suburbs For 2023

-Today, we’ll use science and data to determine which Detroit ‘burbs need a little tender loving care – the sore thumbs of the Detroit area if you will.
-Realistically, you can’t expect all the suburbs to live up to Detroit proper, although Grosse Pointe certainly tries.
+Today, we’ll use Saturday Night Science to determine which Detroit ‘burbs need a little tender loving care – the sore thumbs of the Detroit area if you will.
+Realistically, you can only expect some of the suburbs to live up to Detroit proper, although Huntington Woods certainly tries.

-Here are the 10 worst suburbs around Detroit for 2023:
+The 10 worst suburbs around Detroit for 2024

 1. River Rouge